One of the challenges facing you as a home business owner is investing for retirement.

 I've also thought about looking into the Solo 401(k).
 Traditional employees get access to the 401(k), with its higher limits.
 I've heard many a home business owner complain that they don't have access to the higher $17,500 limit that comes with a 401(k) through work.
 The good news for these would-be savers is that it is possible for them to reap the benefits of a 401(k).
 A Solo 401(k) is available to the self-employed, and it's worth seeing if you are eligible.
 You can even get access to a Roth version of a Solo 401(k).

 Choosing a Retirement Plan as a Home Business Owner

 If you are a solopreneur, like many freelancers, choosing a retirement plan as a home business owner is fairly straightforward.
 You can open a SEP IRA or a Solo 401(k) — or just be happy with an IRA — and not have to worry too much about offering a plan to your employees.

-Some home business owners choose to put of making contributions while they are just starting out, and then plan to make big contributions later.
+Some home business owners choose to put off making contributions while they are just starting out and then plan to make big contributions later.
 With the right plan, you can make contributions of more than $50,000 a year.
-If your home business has grown in revenue to accommodate that, you might be able to do reasonably well, with the right investments, during the 10 years leading up to your retirement.
+If your home business has grown in revenue to accommodate that, you might be able to do reasonably well, with the right investments, during the ten years leading up to your retirement.

 However, this approach is a bit risky.
-Instead, I like the idea of starting investing as early as you can, and using a tax-advantaged account to best effect.
-You’ll build your nest egg over time, even as you build your home business.
+Instead, I like the idea of starting investing as early as you can and using a tax-advantaged account to the best effect.
+You'll build your nest egg over time, even as you build your home business.